 But that was the beauty of having our own car – being able to go where we wanted, stay for as long as we wanted, and leave when we’d had enough.
 The other benefit was being able to avoid large crowds because the tour groups tend to stick to a tight timetable – we just made sure to set off a little later, after all, we weren’t in any rush.

 Being on the open road was fantastic.
 It was my most favourite part of our Iceland trip.
-We could buy accutane pills online travel for hours and just be in awe of the sweeping landscapes surrounding us.
+We could travel for hours and just be in awe of the sweeping landscapes surrounding us.
 It was hard not to constantly gasp – we’d often see snowy-topped mountains, icy rivers, frozen seas and waterfalls when we were least expecting them.

 We also got to find some hidden gems en route that were empty of tourists – and drive for some time without seeing another soul.
 This meant that we often felt like the only people on this magical land, perpetuated by the shimmering snow.

 And, when we were sadly due to go home, it was just a case of driving to Keflavik Airport and dropping off the car.
 We even got a lift to the terminal with all our luggage.

 For anyone thinking of taking a self-guided road trip in Iceland, I would highly recommend it – and not only do Hey Iceland have tours to suit any time frame but they can also customise an adventure to suit your needs.
 The great thing about going with such a renowned company is that the hassle is taken out of any planning – and your accommodation will be situated off the beaten track – therefore giving you a unique Icelandic experience.

 Tips While You’re On The Road